Glow (Drake song)

 "Glow" is a song by Canadian rapper Drake from his fifth commercial mixtape, More Life (2017).
 It features vocals from American rapper Kanye West.
 The song was sent to rhythmic crossover radio June 6, 2017, as the album's fifth single.
 Lyrically, "Glow" finds both rappers chronicling their climbs to success and fame.
 West co-produced the song with Canadian record producer 40.
+Glow contains samples from the song "Devotion" by Earth, Wind & Fire and band members Philip Bailey and Maurice White received songwriting credit.

 Commercial performance

 North America

 On April 8, 2017, "Glow" entered the charts at number 37 on the Billboard Canadian Hot 100.
 The song spent two weeks on the US Billboard Hot 100, entering the charts at number 54, its immediate peak, on April 8, 2017.

 Internationally

 The song has charted on the charts of Ireland, Sweden (Heatseeker) and the United Kingdom.